 Experts suggest that oscillation between these two states is the healthiest way to integrate a loss into one's life.

-For 2025, there is a surge in technology-based grief tools.
-Telehealth platforms and AI-enhanced apps are now being used to provide "micro-support" during the waves of intense yearning that often occur late at night or outside of regular therapy hours.
-While not a replacement for a clinician, these tools offer 24/7 grounding exercises.
+Technology-based grief tools have become more common.
+Telehealth platforms and grief-support apps can provide structured exercises during the waves of intense yearning that often occur late at night or outside of regular therapy hours.
+These tools are not a replacement for a licensed clinician, but they can offer grounding exercises and continuity between sessions.

-Key point: Combining professional grief counseling vs therapy with modern digital tools has shown to improve recovery times for those with moderate PGD symptoms.
+Key point: Combining professional grief counseling or therapy with structured self-help and digital tools can support better outcomes for those with moderate PGD symptoms.

 When dealing with prolonged grief, society often provides well-meaning but counterproductive advice.
 Avoiding these common pitfalls can help facilitate a healthier healing journey.